-- discretionary stockbroker jobs have complete authority from their clients to buy and sell investments, without consulting clients before every transaction.
+- discretionary financial brokers have complete authority from their clients to buy and sell investments, without consulting clients before every transaction.

-- advisory stockbroker jobs present clients with options and advice, which the client may or may not choose to act upon.
+- advisory stockbrokers present clients with options and advice, which the client may or may not choose to act upon.

-- ‘execution only' stockbroker jobs act solely upon requests from clients to buy or sell investments, they do not give advice.
+- ‘execution only' employees act solely upon requests from clients to buy or sell investments, they do not give advice.

-Stockbroker jobs work closely with investment analysts and traders, studying and researching company results and market trends.
-Stockbroker jobs also manage and review clients' portfolios at regular intervals, present clients with new investment ideas and strategies, and market their services to potential clients.
+They work closely with investment analysts and traders, studying and researching company results and market trends and also manage and review clients' portfolios at regular intervals, present clients with new investment ideas and strategies, and market their services to potential clients.

-Stockbroker jobs should be good at communicating information quickly and clearly, good with numbers, decisive and confident, interested in how the financial markets and global economy work.
+Candidates should be good at communicating information quickly and clearly, good with numbers, decisive and confident and interested in how the financial markets and global economy work.

-Stockbroker jobs give advice to clients or trading in the financial markets must pass an appropriate examination and be registered with the Financial Services Authority (FSA).
-Most trainee stockbrokers receive on-the-job training.
+To trade in the financial markets they must pass an appropriate examination and be registered with the Financial Services Authority (FSA).
+Most trainees receive on-the-job training.

 Promotion is based upon performance.
 With experience they may be able to take on larger client portfolios or move into an associate position, responsible for a larger team.
-Later in their careers, successful stockbrokers may move into account/fund management or take on a more consultative role.
+Later in their careers, they may move into account/fund management or take on a more consultative role.